mitramir55/Character-Network-Flask/Readme.md

 This webapp is created to tell you what characters decide for the plot, who is the dominant one, and how they interact with each other.
 From November 2022, the website - [Link](https://shielded-brook-37613.herokuapp.com/) - can only be run locally since the host shut down its free servers.

+*How to use*: clone the project, install Flask, and enter `flask run` in your terminal.

 ![preview of the website](https://github.com/mitramir55/flask-app-character-net/blob/master/static/preview%20pics/previewOfWebsite.png)

 Resources: